kwirk/eventgallery/admin/doc/readme.md

 		- you can target (and therefore hide) each button of the navigation bar on the single image page using CSS
 		- added css classes to access date, text to style date, description and text of an event individually.
 		- added toggle for date, image hits, image count, comment count for each menu item
+		- added compatibility for IE7 and IE8.
+You should at least see something now.
+Create your own browser specific css (http://www.webmonkey.com/2010/02/browser-specific_css_hacks/) to make it look nice with your Joomla Template.
+Keep in mind that I'll not start testing with IE7 and IE8 but I'll react on the defects you submit.
+No "not pixel perfect" bugs for those browsers please.

 	- Bug fixes
 		- tag support: menu item for the event list can define a comma or space separated list of tags